Civil rights movement: Disenfranchisement after Reconstruction

 Lynching victim Will Brown, who was mutilated and burned during the Omaha, Nebraska race riot of 1919.
 Postcards and photographs of lynchings were popular souvenirs in the U.S.

 During the same time as African Americans were being disenfranchised, white southerners imposed racial segregation by law.
-Violence against blacks increased, with numerous lynchings through the turn of the century.
+Violence against Black people increased, with numerous lynchings through the turn of the century.
 The system of de jure state-sanctioned racial discrimination and oppression that emerged from the post-Reconstruction South became known as the "Jim Crow" system.
-The United States Supreme Court made up almost entirely of Northerners, upheld the constitutionality of those state laws that required racial segregation in public facilities in its 1896 decision Plessy v.
-Ferguson, legitimizing them through the "separate but equal" doctrine.
-Segregation, which began with slavery, continued with Jim Crow laws, with signs used to show blacks where they could legally walk, talk, drink, rest, or eat.
+The United States Supreme Court, composed almost entirely of Northerners, upheld the constitutionality of state laws requiring racial segregation in public facilities in its 1896 decision Plessy v.
+Ferguson, thereby legitimizing them through the "separate but equal" doctrine.
+Segregation, which began with slavery, continued with Jim Crow laws, with signs used to show Black people where they could legally walk, talk, drink, rest, or eat.
 For those places that were racially mixed, non-whites had to wait until all white customers were served first.
 Elected in 1912, President Woodrow Wilson gave in to demands by Southern members of his cabinet who ordered segregation of workplaces in the federal government.

 The early 20th century is a period often referred to as the "nadir of American race relations", when the number of lynchings was highest.
 While tensions and civil rights violations were most intense in the South, social discrimination affected African Americans in other regions as well.
 At the national level, the Southern bloc controlled important committees in Congress, defeated passage of federal laws against lynching, and exercised considerable power beyond the number of whites in the South.

 Characteristics of the post-Reconstruction period: